DOOR SECURITY SYSTEMS

 Door Security Hardware

-Replace your flimsy locks with real protection.
+Replace your flimsy locks with real protection (NOT like the photo).
 True door security systems include the door itself, the frame surrounding it, a deadbolt lock, door security hardware, doorbell intercom, peephole, outdoor security lighting and burglar alarm equipment.
 Most residential doors are weak in all these aspects and keep out only the weakest predators.

 By the way, the photo above is symbolic.
 Each of the locks covering the gap provide weak security.
 What you need is: